amazon-ospo/framework-for-github-app-on-aws/src/packages/genet-ops-tools/test/TESTING.md

 **IMPORTANT:** These tests interact with live AWS services and will:

-- Create AWS resources (which may incur costs)
+- Create AWS resources (which incur costs)

 - Each execution of tests creates 2 KMS keys